-No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson
+No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson [Debunked]

 As Gossip Cop notes, Star has been the culprit in spurring on a romance rumor between the two and stating that “It’s Getting Serious: Brad Moves In!” in the headline to the tale.
 Within the issue, the headline reads “Brad & Kate Shacking Up!”
 The gossip policing site goes on to outline the outrageous claims within the story, such as “As the nastiness in his divorce from Angelina Jolie cools off, Brad Pitt’s romance with Kate Hudson is heating up — so much so that friends say they’re planning on moving in together!”

-The publication continues to note the supposed evidence and accounts, as they have been relayed by an “insider” to the stars.
+The publication continues to note the supposed evidence and accounts as they have been relayed by an “insider” to the stars.

 “‘They’ve been secretly meeting up since they first got together two months ago,’ a so-called ‘insider’ is quoted as saying.
 ‘And as he gets closer to actually cutting the cord with Angie, Brad will have even more time to spend with Kate.
 When that happens, I think it won’t take long until he takes the next big step and actually moves in with Kate at her Pacific Palisades mansion.'”